 Concentration upon strategies pursued by nation states in their interaction with international business enterprises and nongovernmental organizations.
 Students will work from an interdisciplinary perspective, with case studies of episodes in U.S. economic history and of selected countries from Africa, Asia, Europe and Latin America.
 To facilitate their analysis, students will study concepts drawn from trade theory, commercial and industrial policy, balance of payments accounting, exchange rate determination, and open-economy macroeconomics.
 As such, the course will draw heavily from the introductory economics courses.
 This approach will help develop an appreciation for the complex environment in which both political leaders and corporate managers operate.

 Prerequisite: ECON 111 and 112; concurrent enrollment in ECON 112 by permission of the instructor.
 This course is cross-listed as INST 200.
-This course fulfills the QR graduation requirement.

 220 Managerial Decision Making

 Applies the principles and methods of economics to analyze problems faced by managers in a business or other type of organization.
 This course emphasizes how managers can (and should) use economic tools to further the objectives of the organization.
 Emphasis is on application of theory to actual business decisions.
 Many applications will require students to build economic models using spreadsheets, just as they will be required to do in a business setting.

 Prerequisite: ECON 111 and INBM 110.
 This course fulfills the QR graduation requirement.